Please register or login to continue

 'Now!'

-The streets of Patna were full of plentiful carts, bazaars, merchants and women with saris, whose local language was Magahi, not Hindi.
-We were fortunate in our endeavour to locate several jewellers, whose shops were not that distant from the area of the crime scene and spoke English.
+The streets of Patna were filled with plentiful carts, bazaars, merchants, and women wearing saris, whose local language was Magahi, not Hindi.
+We were fortunate in our endeavour to locate several jewellers whose shops were not far from the crime scene and who spoke English.

-I was not certain if that was a mere coincidence or did the culprit purchase or utilise rubies from any of those shops?
-Once we had spoken to them and asked about the rubies, in particular, the one that the culprit had dropped as I believed, not any of the jewellers could tell us that the piece of ruby that we had demonstrated was purchased from their shops.
+I was uncertain whether that was mere coincidence, or whether the culprit had indeed purchased or used rubies from one of those shops.
+Once we had spoken to them and asked about the ruby in particular—the one I believed had been dropped by the culprit—none of the jewellers could confirm that it had been purchased from their shops.

-I found their statements to be inconclusive and not reliable.
-The ruby could not just be an oddity.
-It had to have been purchased somewhere in the city of Patna.
-Simply, because it would be much easier to purchase them in the city, and for the criminal to be able to conceal his identity or reason for the rubies, with the locals.
+I found their statements to be inconclusive and unreliable.
+The ruby could not have been an oddity.
+It must have been purchased somewhere in the city of Patna.
+Simply because it would be far easier to acquire it here, allowing the criminal to conceal his identity or purpose among the locals.

-This time, we had witnessed the aftermath of the crime and had much more insight, into the frame of mind of the criminal.
-He had utilised a silent method of killing and judging from the murder, his method of execution was uniquely effective, but there was one thing that made him flawed, and that was his apparent obsession to revisit the murder scene.
+This time, we had witnessed the aftermath of the crime and possessed far greater insight into the frame of mind of the criminal.
+He had employed a silent method of killing, and judging by the precision, his execution was chillingly effective.
+But one detail revealed his flaw—his apparent compulsion to revisit the crime scene.

-I had pondered whether or not I was dealing, with a perverse individual or one that was taking direct orders.
-It was facile to convince myself that he was a madman, but from my experience I had realised that there is always an argute mastermind, behind the simplicity of the actions of the criminals.
+I pondered whether I was dealing with a perverse individual or one taking direct orders.
+It was easy to believe he was a madman, but from experience, I had learnt that behind the simplicity of a criminal’s actions, there is often an argute mastermind.

-A week would pass before another crime was committed.
-This particular crime was not in the usual place of the cul-de-sacs.
-The body was discovered in a winding hill near the River Ganga.
-The identity of the deceased victim was another member of the British Society, a certain Lord Thomas Howell.
+A week passed before another murder occurred.
+This time, not in the usual confines of the cul-de-sacs, but in a winding hill near the River Ganga.
+The victim was another member of British society: a certain Lord Thomas Howell.

-The place was different, but the murder was exactly the same method, forced strangulation.
-The murders had begun not only to disquiet the public, but they had also caused the locals to distrust us the foreigners.
-The pressure was on us to solve these murders and prevent any more harrowing sequence of events.
-The local police was ineffective.
-They had just as much evidence as we did, but there was a noticeable difference, we were much more experienced in cases of this nature.
+The location differed, but the method of murder was identical—strangulation by force.
+The murders had not only disquieted the public, but had also stirred distrust amongst the locals towards us foreigners.
+The pressure to solve these crimes was mounting.
+The local police proved ineffective.
+Though they had as much evidence as we did, our experience in such matters made the difference.

-Thus, it was extremely vital that we did not dismiss any potential clues that we had overseen or failed to see.
-I was certain that we would confront the killer sooner than later.
+Thus, it was vital not to dismiss any potential clues we might have overlooked.
+I was certain we would confront the killer sooner rather than later.

-'Do you think that the killer chose this area to commit his crime, because he felt that we were on to him?'
+'Do you think the killer chose this area because he suspected we were on to him?'
 Bonheur enquired.

-'That could be the case, but I truly doubt that,' I responded.
+'That could be the case, but I truly doubt it', I replied.

 'Then what have you surmised, inspector?'

-'I believe that this murder was nothing more than a cunning attempt to distract us, but he has failed at his mission'.
+'I believe this murder was merely a cunning attempt to distract us—but he has failed in his mission'.

-'Could it be that he wanted us to find the body?'
+'Could it be he wanted us to find the body?'

-'That would seem to be highly likely.
-However, there is one thing about this murder that has arrested my attention'.
+'That is highly likely.
+However, there is one detail that has arrested my attention'.

 'What is that, inspector?'

-'Look and observe the crime scene.
-There are no fresh footprints to be found that would indicate he had returned'.
+'Look closely at the crime scene.
+There are no fresh footprints to indicate he returned'.

 'Mon Dieu, that is correct!'

-'I have the strong hunch that this was intended?'
+'I have a strong hunch this was intentional'.

 'What do you mean?'

-'Simple Bonheur, our culprit is either desperate, or he has decided not to risk his immediate capture in the city'.
+'Simple, Bonheur.
+Our culprit is either desperate—or has decided not to risk immediate capture in the city'.

-The local Indian police had assisted us in our task to apprehend the criminal or criminals, but we were assigned to solve the case.
-Bonheur was consumed with the thought that the killer had belonged to a secret society.
-I too had reached the same conclusion about his malice prepense, with my deductive reasoning.
-It was evident that we were dealing, with a functioning organisation that was assisting the murderer with his crimes and had an ulterior motive.
-We had not unveiled the name of this organisation.
+The local Indian police assisted us in our pursuit, but it was our duty to solve the case.
+Bonheur had become convinced the killer belonged to a secret society.
+I too had arrived at that conclusion through deductive reasoning.
+It was clear we were facing a well-functioning organisation that aided the murderer and harboured ulterior motives.
+We had not yet uncovered its name.

 'At one of the crime scenes'.

 'What can you tell us about the seal?'
-Asked an intrigued Bonheur.
+Asked a curious Bonheur.

 'It belongs to an ancient organisation that once existed in these parts of the country'.